 You can even make overseas production a feature of selling – one of my clients did this for engineering goods and got an incredible response from a direct mail letter.

 Slow-moving businesses get caught in the belief that it’s easy to succeed – just keep turning the handle, never doing anything different or special.

-Then when business goes downhill, blame the government, or the state of the economy, and you’re off the hook.
+Then when business goes downhill, you blame the government or the state of the economy, and you’re off the hook.

-“They’ve bombed my house, I’m making a white flag now, the Germans have won, Churchill should have saved my town, but he’s useless!".
-What a load of twaddle!
+“They’ve bombed my house, I’m making a white flag now, the Germans have won, Churchill should have saved my town, but he’s useless!”.

-How did a company like Phones 4 U, John Caudwell’s old business, manage to keep doubling its sales every year, even through the recession of the early 90’s?
+How did a company like Phones 4 U, John Caudwell’s old company, achieve business growth in recession, doubling its sales every year, even through the awfully slow early 90’s?

 And don’t let them tell you there’s nothing that can be done, that they are a victim of circumstance, because there’s a whole load of things you can do differently…

 - Get rid of low performing staff to protect the rest of your business